Jeymz/certificate-manager/readme.md

    CAPASS=SecretPassphrase node scripts/setup-intermediate.js intermediate-name
    ```

    This intermediate certificate will be placed under `files/intermediates/` and used by default for server certificates if `defaultIntermediate` is set in the configuration.
+When deploying a server certificate, include this intermediate certificate in the chain or install it on clients so the path validates back to the trusted root.

 ## Roadmap / Features